 Major changes were introduced to put GCA back on a stable financial footing.
 All financial and administrative dealings were put entirely in the hands of residents.
 Strict policies and procedures were introduced to protect our funds, together with annual external audits.
 Paid resident volunteers were introduced to provide support for book-keeping, maintenance, and administrative activities.
 The governing documents were been amended to provide 2-year terms for directors, and eliminate the special director position for the BCA.
 The owner of the Country Club (no longer the developer) is still entitled to appoint one seat on the board.

 Responsibility for approval of all modifications was formally transferred to the GCA and its new Architectural Review Committee in October 2010.
 Responsibility for enforcement of covenants was transferred at the same time.
-Apart from the three areas of Glenmore with approved development plans (Livengood, Leake, and Glen Oaks), the community as a whole is fully developed, so the role of the GCA has now become not only to maintain the quality of our common areas and roads, but also to make any improvements to them which would further benefit the community.
+Apart from the three areas of Glenmore with approved development plans (Livengood, Leake, and Glen Oaks), the rest of the community was fully developed, so the role of the GCA became not only to maintain the quality of our common areas and roads, but also to make any improvements to them which would further benefit the community.

 In April 2010, the sale of the Glenmore Country club to a private company owned by Glenmore resident family brought to an end to the developer's representation on the board of directors.

-Two amendements to our Covenants and Restrictions were approved in 2011: A Construction Impact Fee was introduced, requiring new home purchasers within the Leake and Livengood areas to make a one-off payment to our road reserves to compensate for the disproportional wear and tear on our road system caused by construction activity; also Glenmore Country Club's contribution to the GCA for gatehouse security and Piper Way road maintenance was reduced from 50% to 25%, more in line with actual usage, in return for which the GCA may use meeting and storage space in the Clubhouse and has a right of first purchase on the Country Club.
+Two amendments to our Covenants and Restrictions were approved in 2011: A Construction Impact Fee was introduced, requiring new home purchasers within the Leake and Livengood areas to make a one-off payment to our road reserves to compensate for the disproportional wear and tear on our road system caused by construction activity; also Glenmore Country Club's contribution to the GCA for gatehouse security and Piper Way road maintenance was reduced from 50% to 25%, more in line with actual usage, in return for which the GCA were able to use meeting and storage space in the Clubhouse and have a right of first purchase on the Country Club.

 Following overwhelming approval by the Association, the GCA purchased the 60.8 acre equestrian parcel from its private owners as Common Area at the end of August 2014.
 The purpose was to permanently control of the use of this land, so as to protect the rural landscape from unwanted development.
-The premises are currently being leased to Cadeaux Show Stables, which operates the equestrian center.
+The premises are currently being leased as a horse rehabilitation and equestrian center.

-In February 2016 an agreement was signed with Glenmore Associates which transferred all remaining responsibilites to the GCA, including management of the ARB process, and ownership of the remaining common areas and residue land, including the soccer field.
-As a result of this, the orginal developer no longer has any invovlement in the Glenmore community.
-The remaining undeveloped sections are owned by Stanley Martin Homes and Red Dirt Develoement.
+In February 2016 an agreement was signed with Glenmore Associates which transferred all remaining responsibilities to the GCA, including management of the ARB process, and ownership of the remaining common areas and residue land, including the soccer field.
+As a result of this, the original developer no longer had any involvement in the Glenmore community.
+The remaining undeveloped sections were owned by Stanley Martin Homes and Red Dirt Development.

-In January 2018 the CCA hired Associa Community Group as its management company, initially focussing on accounting and general management support.
-Associa also provides a community manager and a single point of contact for residents needing to address issues.
+In January 2018 the CCA hired Associa Community Group as its management company, initially focusing on accounting and general management support, and later extended to include maintenance, CARB requests, ARC submissions, and a central contact number of 434-984-0700.

-Feburary 2018's annual meeting approved sweeping changes to the Covenants and Restrictions reflecting the fact that the GCA, rather than the developer, is the decision-making body for Glenmore.
+Feburary 2018's GCA annual meeting approved sweeping changes to the Covenants and Restrictions and Bylaws reflecting the fact that the GCA, rather than the developer, was the decision-making body for Glenmore.